JonasRzez/jpsnewnoise/README.md

 1. `jpscore`: the core module computing the trajectories.
 2. `jpsreport`: a tool for analyzing the trajectories and measuring the density, flow and velocity.

+This version of jpscore is used for the results in the study "An attempt to distinguish physical and socio-psychological influences on pedestrian bottleneck"

 ## Building from source

 ### Linux / macOS